-- 1. Changes to the timing of the engagement at the Authority's request.
+- 1. Changes to the timing of the engagement at the Service's request.
 Changes to the timing of the engagement usually require reassignment of personnel used by Deloitte in the performance of services hereunder.
 However, because it is often difficult to reassign individuals to other engagements, Deloitte may incur significant unanticipated costs. - 2.
-All audit schedules are not (a) provided by the Authority on the date requested, (b) completed in a format acceptable to Deloitte, (c) mathematically correct, or (d) in agreement with the appropriate Authority records (e.g., general ledger accounts).
-Deloitte will provide the Authority with a separate listing of required schedules, information requests, and the dates such items are needed. - 3.
+All audit schedules are not (a) provided by the Service on the date requested, (b) completed in a format acceptable to Deloitte, (c) mathematically correct, or (d) in agreement with the appropriate Company records (e.g., general ledger accounts).
+Deloitte will provide the Service with a separate listing of required schedules, information requests, and the dates such items are needed. - 3.
 Significant delays in responding to our requests for information such as reconciling variances or providing requested supporting documentation (e.g., invoices, contracts, and other documents). - 4.
-Deterioration in the quality of the Authority's accounting records during the current year engagement in comparison with the prior-year engagement. - 5.
-A completed trial balance, referenced to the supporting analyses, schedules and Financial Statements, is not provided timely by the Authority. - 6.
-Draft Financial Statements with appropriate supporting documentation are not prepared accurately and timely by the Authority's personnel. - 7.
-Electronic files in an appropriate format and containing the information requested are not provided by the Authority on the date requested for our use in performing file interrogation.
-Deloitte will provide the Authority with a separate listing of the required files and the dates the files are needed. - 8.
-The engagement team, while performing work on the Authority's premises, is not provided with access to the Internet for purposes of conducting the engagement.
+Deterioration in the quality of the Service's accounting records during the current year engagement in comparison with the prior-year engagement. - 5.
+A completed trial balance, referenced to the supporting analyses, schedules and Financial Statements, is not provided timely by the Service. - 6.
+Draft Financial Statements with appropriate supporting documentation are not prepared accurately and timely by the Service's personnel. - 7.
+Electronic files in an appropriate format and containing the information requested are not provided by the Service on the date requested for our use in performing file interrogation.
+Deloitte will provide the Service with a separate listing of the required files and the dates the files are needed. - 8.
+The engagement team, while performing work on the Service's premises, is not provided with highspeed access to the Internet via the Service's existing network or through a T1, DSL, or cable connection for purposes of conducting the engagement.